seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Have at thee!

 **THERSITES**
-Hold thy whore, Grecian!---now for thy whore,
+Hold thy whore, Grecian!--now for thy whore,
-Trojan!---now the sleeve, now the sleeve!
+Trojan!--now the sleeve, now the sleeve!

 *Exeunt TROILUS and DIOMEDES, fighting, THERSITES following*